platformsh/platformsh-docs/src/tutorials/exporting.md

 # Exporting data

 Platform.sh aims to be a great host, but we never want to lock you in to our service.
-Your code and your data belong to you, and you should always be able to download your entire site's dataset for local development, backup, or to "take your data elsewhere".
+Your code and your data belong to you, and you should always be able to download your site's data for local development, backup, or to "take your data elsewhere".

 ## Downloading code